metdxt/urd/docs/src/tools/lsp.md

 The `spellcheck` Cargo feature is **enabled by default**.
 It adds:

 - Automatic language detection via [whatlang](https://github.com/grstrz/whatlang-rs)
-- Per-language [SymSpell](https://github.com/wolfgarbe/SymSpell) dictionaries (embedded in the binary)
+- Per-language [SymSpell](https://github.com/wolfgarbe/SymSpell) dictionaries (downloaded lazily on first use and cached locally)
 - A persistent user dictionary (`.urd-dict` file in the workspace root)
 - "Replace with '…'" and "Add to dictionary" code actions